 Don’t make the mistake of mixing up your command words, as this will only confuse your dog and give you more work in the long run.

 Keep your commands specific to each behavior you are training and stick to them in all situations.
 This will keep your signals from getting mixed up.

 3. Refrain from Punishing Your Dog

 As with all training, you should avoid negative reinforcement or punishment when training your adult dog.

 In many cases, this approach is actually proven to increase your dog’s potential for aggressive behavior.
-Instead, be sure to use plenty of positive reinforcement, such as treats, verbal praise and friendly physical touch like tummy rubs.
+Instead, be sure to use plenty of positive reinforcement, such as treats, verbal praise, and friendly physical touches like tummy rubs.